pchliu/Synthesizability/README.md

 # Learning Synthesizability via MPNN

 Synthesizability of organic molecules is crucial to drug development.
-Computation of synthesizability (0-10) via Molecule.one takes minutes for a single molecule, and we here speed it up ~50000x using MPNN based on Chemprop.
+Computation of synthesizability (0-10) via Molecule.one takes minutes for a single molecule, and we here speed it up ~50000x using MPNN based on Chemprop (5-10 ms).

 ## Structure